How to Install pip on Debian 11, 12, and 13

 pip 23.0.1 from /usr/lib/python3/dist-packages/pip (python 3.11)

-When a new version is released, you can update the “python3-pip” package through the command line or your desktop Software Update tool.
+When a new version is released, you can update the python3-pip package through the command line or your desktop Software Update tool.

-Using Pip
+Using pip

-With Pip, you can install packages from PyPI and other sources, manage package versions, update packages, remove packages and more.
+With pip, you can install packages from PyPI and other sources, manage package versions, update packages, remove packages and more.

 Python modules can be installed globally (accessible for all projects and users) or on a project basis.

 If you want to install a Python module globally, you should prefer to install it as a package using the apt manager.
-Use ip to install Python modules globally only if no package is available.
+Use pip to install Python modules globally only if no package is available.

 To get a list of all pip commands and options, type: